OjasAgashe/portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
-interests:
+#interests:
-- Software Development
+#- Software Development
-- Product Development
+#- Product Development
-- Machine Learning
+#- Machine Learning

 # Education to show in About widget
 education: